HOW TO... GO BOHO

 For all its free-forming and design anarchy, Boho does have some common themes that can be followed to create an effortlessly eclectic bohemian inspired space.

-Colourful lanterns, low tables and floor cushions lend a summer bohemian feel to outdoor space.
+Colourful lanterns, low tables and floor cushions lend a summer Bohemian feel to outdoor spaces.
 Invest in some ottomans, plush furnishings, lanterns and netting.

-When it comes to Bohemian, more is more: multi-tonal ikat-inspired prints complement one another, they don’t clash in such a melding pot of colour, texture and pattern.
+When it comes to Boho interiors, more is more.
+Multi-tonal ikat-inspired prints complement rather than clash, in a melding pot of colours, textures and patterns.

 Eastern European Bohemia

 Vintage leathers, tassels and butterfly chairs – high canopies and low floor-beds.
-Think rustic timbers, and woody furniture offset by sturdy materials made up of tie dye blankets and hemp pillows to transform your space into a ’60s haven.
-Tribal rugs and succulents cap off the Wild Western Boho interior.
-Skip out on a sofa in place of a pillowed in fortress, adorned with bright patterns and Navajo rugs.
+Think rustic timbers, and woody furniture offset by sturdy materials made up of tie dye blankets and hemp pillows that will transform your space into a 60s haven.
+Tribal rugs and succulents cap off the Wild West Boho interior.
+Skip the sofa in favour of a pillowed in fortress, adorned with bright patterns and Navajo rugs.